msqr/matte/matte-web/defs/docs/release/README.bin.txt

   </Context>

-  Then, if you don't already have the MySQL JDBC driver added to Tomcat, copy setup/lib/mysql-connector-java-5.0.5-bin.jar to the
+  Then, if you don't already have the MySQL JDBC driver added to Tomcat, copy setup/lib/mysql-connector-java-*.jar to the
-  <TOMCAT HOME>/common/lib directory (Tomcat 5.5) or in the
-  <TOMCAT HOME>/lib directory (Tomcat 6+).
+  <TOMCAT HOME>/lib directory.

 APPLICATION SETUP =====================================================